 Violent movements of the head, percussive blows, or other types of trauma can cause brain damage, and the impact this type of injury has on one’s life can be devastating.
-If you have suffered traumatic brain injury as a result of someone else’s negligence or wanton misconduct, you may be able to recover personal injury damages.
+If you have suffered a traumatic brain injury as a result of someone else’s negligence or wanton misconduct, you may be able to recover personal injury damages.

 Effects of Brain Injury